-Landscaping is truly the icing on the cake for a home-owner.
-"The exterior of the home creates the first impression, and it must shine" states Tammy Sons, owner of Tn Nursery, a mail order nursery in Tennessee.
+Landscaping is truly the icing on the cake for a homeowner.
+"The exterior of the home creates the first impression, and it must shine," states Tammy Sons, owner of Tn Nursery, a mail-order nursery in Tennessee.

 Landscaping is better understood as creating outdoor rooms or living spaces.
-Just like the interior of a home is partitioned by walls, furniture, etc., so the outdoor space is aesthetically separated by plants, shrubs, trees, gates, stone walls, etc. Thinking about landscaping in these terms will make any project seem less daunting, and much easier to accomplish.
+Just like the interior of a home is partitioned by walls, furniture, etc., the outdoor space is aesthetically separated by plants, shrubs, trees, gates, stone walls, etc. Thinking about landscaping in these terms will make any project seem less daunting and much easier to accomplish.
 Instead of landscaping an entire yard, the property can be divided into exterior "rooms" if the budget does not allow for the entire project to be accomplished at one time.

 Using Trees for your landscape

 Because trees take longer to grow to the desired size, plant them as soon as possible.
-They are foundational to any landscape, providing canopy, habitat for many helpful animals, and can anchor the soil.
+They are foundational to any landscape, provide a canopy, habitat for many helpful animals, and anchor the soil.
 Next to consider are shrubs, namely bushes.
 Plant these in groupings according to sun preference, along fences, etc. Staggering them according to mature height is always an aesthetic look.
 Perennials are ornamental grasses and flowers that grow back each year.
 Perennials can add stunning color and life to any landscape.

 Landscaping is truly rewarding when the job is finished.
 By breaking the task into smaller sections, purchasing at discounted nurseries, and doing the work personally, much money is saved.
 The aesthetic reminder of a well-landscaped yard is well worth it!

 Look for all your landscaping needs at TN Nursery